 For the 2025 financial year, average rent increase for the year of CPI+1% was applied which was based on September 2024 CPI of 6.7%.
 Price increases have continued to put pressure on the operating surplus but to a lesser degree than last year, resulting in an improved surplus before tax compared to 2024.
-The cost increases are primarily due to up-front and one-off costs relating to investment in the Evolution Programme and increased volume and demand for repairs.
-Our total combined spend on routine, major, and planned repairs rose to £71.6m this year.
+The cost increases seen were primarily due to up-front and one-off costs relating to investments in the Evolution Programme and increased volume and demand for repairs.